teamhephy/deisrel/README.md

 # About

-`deisrel` is a utility tool for automating Deis product releases.
-The idea is that it provides a way to automate the release process for Deis Workflow without human intervention, eventually being able to automate the release process through a Continuous Integration server like <https://ci.deis.io/>.
+`deisrel` is a utility tool for assisting with Deis product releases.
+It makes is easy to check what components need to be released before making a workflow release.

 # Installing deisrel